runicmourning/OBSstreamintro/README.md

 The next step is to open this in a browser to make sure it works.
 Navigate to localhost by entering [http://127.0.0.1/title](http://127.0.0.1/title "Localhost") in to your browser.
 It should work but there is no sound.
 We will get to that later.

 #### Step 4 - Add some background images
 Next you'll want to add some background images to the *bg/* directory.
 You will want to make sure they are 1920x1080 in resolution to ensure they are HD and will fit the way you want them.
+If you want the weather effects, you will need to add ***-rain***, ***-snow*** or ***-snowrain*** to the end of the file name.
+This will tell the script that the background is suitable for rain, snow or both weather effects.

 #### Step 5 - Set the length of time the background will be visable.
 In the *index.php* file, you will want to locate the following line: